 Clause 6.2 - Read the T&C Before Using Mintos' Tools

-You should know that if you decide to use any of Mintos’s investment tools such as Auto Invest or Invest & Access, you accept all the terms and responsibilities that come with it.
+You should know that if you decide to use any of Mintos’ investment tools such as Auto Invest or Invest & Access (Investment Strategies), you accept all the terms and responsibilities that come with it.

 Both mentioned tools invest in loans with certain characteristics.

 We suggest getting familiar with the tools before using them.
-You will find more info about those tools in our next section about Mintos’s usability.
+You will find more info about those tools in our next section about the platform's usability.